DESCRIPTION

 ELIMINATION

-Potential for Accumulation - N-acetyl-p-benzoquinoneimine may accumulate following overdose and cause tissue damage
+Potential for Accumulation - N-Acetyl-p-benzoquinoneimine may accumulate following overdose and cause tissue damage

 |